 Convoy 4x18A flashlight review

 First thoughts?
-This light is larger than expected, I was expecting a BLF Q8 sized light, also often referred to as Soda can size light, but it’s larger than expected
+The light is larger than expected, I was expecting a BLF Q8 sized light, also often referred to as Soda can size light.

 It feels like a premium flashlight, mainly by its design, size, and weight, but it really fits into the Convoy family.

 The knurling, the tail-cap, the anodization are all well done and they look very familiar to the rest of the Convoy lineup.

 The flashlight arrived in a sturdy brown cardboard box.
 The only thing that reveals there is a flashlight inside the box, is the small adhesive label placed on the outside of the box with the Type and selected tint configuration of the light printed on it.

 After opening the box, you will find the light well protected with soft laser-cut grey foam which surrounds the light, snugly fits and protects the light nicely.
 There are 2 slots cut into the foam next to the tube, to take out the light.